When Mom and Dad Quietly Cast Out a Demon

 “So what did you do?”
 I asked.

 “Well, I was laying there under my blanket, afraid to move.
 Then I heard S. laughing and I saw a glimpse of him running up and down the hallway.
 When I got up to see what he was doing, I looked in his bedroom and saw that he was still in bed, fast asleep!
-But then at the same time I whirled around, hearing him laughing hysterically and running around the kitchen!
+But then at the same time, I whirled around, hearing him laughing hysterically and running around the kitchen!
 He was somehow, impossibly, in two places at once – fast asleep yet running around the apartment laughing.
 This was when I became truly terrified.”

-We sat still at a traffic light, somewhere on Dixie highway, my eyes open wide in astonishment.
+We sat still at a traffic light, somewhere on Dixie Highway, my eyes open wide in astonishment.
 My formerly materialist friend had no motive to be making up this story about his new roommate who had just graciously given him a place to live.
 He continued.

 “I went back to the living room, turned on all the lights, and started reading my Bible out loud.
 I didn’t dare stop for the rest of the night.
 Nothing else happened, but I was too afraid to go back to sleep.
 Then this morning at breakfast, I confronted S. about it.”